 Above the ballroom was the gabled attic which contained a series of five cubicles with box-like platforms containing boot holds (probably for chamber pots).
 Upon the platforms, straw mattresses would be laid to accommodate the stage drivers and drovers, who were regarded only to require Spartan accommodations.
 The cubicles were designed with openings for cross ventilation from the gables windows.
 These openings still have their blown glass features.

-Located two feet below the first level, the kitchen area still retains the large, open-hearth brick fireplace with a pivoting pot hanger for cooking, the original bake oven, and wooden storage bin.
+Located two feet below the first level in the original building, the kitchen area still retains the large, open-hearth brick fireplace with a pivoting pot hanger for cooking, the original bake oven, and wooden storage bin.
 The fireplace is connected to a "beehive" hot-water heating stove.
 Large kettles would rest in the oversize openings on the stove's top.
 Water would be heated in the kettles for use in all the tavern's operations.
 The stove is currently located in one of the apartments.